syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-gateway.md

 ---
 layout: post
-title: Bpmn Gateway in Blazor Diagram Component | Syncfusion
+title: BPMN Gateway in Blazor Diagram Component | Syncfusion
-description: Learn about Bpmn Gateway in Blazor Diagram component of Syncfusion, and more details.
+description: Learn here all about BPMN Gateway in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug
 ---

-# BPMN gateway
+# BPMN Gateway in Blazor Diagram Component

 Gateway is used to control the flow of a process and it is represented as a diamond shape.
 To create a gateway, the shape property of the node should be set to “Gateway” and the [`Gateway`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramBpmnGateway.html) property can be set with any of the appropriate gateways.
 The following code example explains how to create a BPMN Gateway.